 The only way to escape the cycle is to stop blaming everything outside of ourselves, and to surrender humbly before the Lord.
 We need to steep ourselves in scripture, through prayer, asking the Holy Spirit to teach us, reveal truth to us, expose the lies in our hearts and replace them with His Truth.

 We need to do this daily, at least, perhaps multiple times per day.
 We live in a temporal and fallen world, and thus we need spiritual replenishment on a constant and steady basis ("give us this day our daily bread").
 We will never "arrive" and know everything we need to know.
-We need to humbly go back to the feeding trough of the Word of God and be nourished, day after day.
+Humbly, we need to go back to the feeding trough of the Word of God, and be nourished, day after day.
 Would you only eat once a day?
 You could survive, but I warrant you'd be hungry.
 Here's the truth: you need God's Word more than you need food.
 So if you eat three times a day, you should consider taking time to meditate on God's Word three times a day--read something and sincerely ponder what God is saying to you; ask Him what He is saying to you as you read.
 If you snack constantly all day long, try translating that into your hunger for scripture.
 Think about it.
 We need this.
 If we think we don't, we are simply blinded by pride.